kumarshivam18/Cartoonify-Image-Project/README.md

 ![Cartoon](./cartoon.jpg)

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements

 This project uses the OpenCV library for image processing.
 Special thanks to the OpenCV community for their extensive documentation and support.

----

-Feel free to adjust any section according to your specific needs or preferences!